• Skip to primary navigation

 To amp up the pumpkin spice flavour, I put pumpkin pie spice in the icing as well!

-If you like pumpkin spice, you will love my pumpkin spice cinnamon rolls, pumpkin streusel coffee cake, or pumpkin cake.
+If you like pumpkin spice, you will love my pumpkin spice cinnamon rolls, pumpkin streusel coffee cake, pumpkin cake, or pumpkin chocolate chip cookies!

 Pumpkin scone ingredients